 If you suspect that a gluten intolerance is linked with your canker sores, then you can get tested for celiac disease by your doctor.
 Eliminating products with gluten could then become your main defense against canker sores.

 Zinc deficiency has been linked with recurrent canker sores so treating the deficiency may lead to relief.
 However, talk to your doctor before long-term zinc supplementation.

 A preliminary trial found that supplementation with up to 150 milligrams of zinc per day reduced recurrences of canker sores by 50 percent to 100 percent.
 Participants who were zinc-deficient experienced the most consistent benefit.
-(8) A good, quality zinc lozenge once or twice a day is an easy way to help speed healing of a canker sore just like it cuts the duration of a cold.
+A high-quality zinc lozenge once or twice a day is an easy way to help speed healing of a canker sore just like it cuts the duration of a cold.